 Table of contents

-This Shopify review will show you just how easy it is to start your own online store.
+This review will show you just how easy it is to start your own online store.
 It will be spilt into different pages so you can navigate more easily to the information you need.

 If you’re looking for a way to make extra money online and don’t know were to start the Shopify platform might appeal to you.
-In this Shopify review I’ll discuss the features of Shopify and discuss the features that they have which makes them one of the leaders in helping people set up their online ecommerce store.
-I used the Shopify platform while setting up a ecommerce store for a family member and I found it simple to use and the end result always looked quality which is why I thought I’d write this Shopify review to help you get your next business up and running.
+In this Shopify review I’ll discuss the features of Shopify and discuss the features that they have which makes them one of the leaders in helping people set up their online e-commerce store.
+I have used the Shopify platform while setting up a ecommerce store for a family member and I found it simple to use and the end result always looked quality which is why I thought I’d write this review to help you get your next business up and running.

 But why set up an online store?

 There’s good reason to consider getting an online store – business is booming.

 According to Internet Retailer the online spending in the US is increasing year by year.